 We are keeping teachers, school directors, youth and camping professionals and others connected to each other, and working to reduce the isolation so many of us are feeling at this moment.
 We are reminding educators to take care of themselves, and encouraging them to reach out to colleagues and other sources of comfort.

-Talking to Children About this Crisis, and Other Immediate Responses
+Talking to Children About this Crisis, and Commemorating October 7

-How to Talk to Kids About What’s Happening in Israel Right Now – Kveller (Dr. Sivan Zakkai, 2023)
+How to Talk to Kids About What’s Happening in Israel Right Now – Kveller (Dr. Sivan Zakai, 2023)

 Talking to Our Kids About Israel (Dr. Betsy Stone, 2023)